DavidMiles1925/motion_camera/README.md

 ### preview.py

 This file was used during testing.
 It starts the camera with a preview window in order to verify the camera is working, and to test the camera under various conditions.

+### logger.py

+Used to log stopping and starting events in the program for reference after being remotely deployed.